Skip to main content

 TabWhat it shows

-WarningsAll warnings detected on this thread, with description and a suggested action
+WarningsAll warnings detected on this thread, with description and suggested action

 OverviewHigh-level stats: total duration, turns, steps, LLM time, and execution time